MatheusRich/matheusrich.github.io/_drafts/start-contributing-to-open-source-today.md

 ## ✨ New features

-Did you need that library to do X for you?
+Do you wish that a library did X for you?
 Don't expect maintainers will do it for you.
 Code it and submit a PR!
 Maybe you already have something in your codebase that could be pushed upstream.
 That is what happened with the following contributions: